 On Tuesday, Smithies pleaded guilty to two counts of receiving stolen property over $250, a single count of possessing pepper spray without a license, and a traffic violation.

-According to Smithies’ attorney, Marc C. Vincelette, his client had been a successful businessman who owned his own construction company, but after becoming hooked on prescription painkillers went into "a downward spiral," lost everything and was soon racking
+According to Smithies’ attorney, Marc C. Vincelette, his client had been a successful businessman who owned his own construction company, but after becoming hooked on prescription painkillers went into "a downward spiral," lost everything and was soon racking up drug charges.

 Vincelette said that Smith ies didn’t play as big a role in the housebreaks as Margraf had and that Smithies’ charges should be served locally at the Berkshire County Jail & House of Correction.